 Research in Film and History respects intellectual property.
 Articles submitted for the publication are checked with the PlagScan software.

-To guarantee long-term preservation, Research in Film and History deposits the articles in the open access repository for academic publications in the field of film and media studies media/rep/.
+To guarantee long-term preservation, Research in Film and History deposits the articles in the open access repository for academic publications in the field of film and media studies media/rep/, in the archive of the State and University Library Bremen and the German National Library.

 Please consider the following Style Guide for Authors.